 Before the activity, divide all of the items into their own individual bags.
 Place the corresponding quote inside (print quotes here).

-At the back to school young women activity, have each girl go up to the front and read the quote that goes with her item.
+At the back to school survival kit activity, have each girl go up to the front and read the quote that goes with her item.
 As a group, discuss how this quote is relevant to going back to school and allow time for the young women to share any personal experiences that they might have.

 At the end of the activity they will each have a cosmetic bag filled with goodies and back to school items and 12 inspirational messages to remember as they head back to middle and high school.